Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- In his three career matchups against the Broncos, Edwards-Helaire averaged 33.3 rushing yards per game, 7.2 fewer yards than his over/under in Saturday's game.
+- Edwards-Helaire's 33.3 rushing yards per game in his three career matchups against the Broncos are 7.2 fewer yards than his over/under in Saturday's game.

-- Edwards-Helaire has had a rushing touchdown in one game against the Broncos, but did not have multiple TDs in that game.
+- Edwards-Helaire, in three matchups versus the Broncos, has run for a TD once, but not more than one in a single contest.

-- The Broncos give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.
+- In terms of defending against the run, the Broncos are 13th in the NFL, conceding 109.8 yards per game.

 Recent Performances